 As a historian who believes that intellectually serious work can speak to wide audiences beyond the academy, Goodheart often seeks intersections between the past and present.
 His articles and book reviews appear frequently in the The New York Times, (where he also served as deputy editor of the Op-Ed page), National Geographic, Smithsonian, The American Scholar, and other publications.
 His broadcast appearances include CNN, C-SPAN, and National Public Radio (“Fresh Air,” “Morning Edition,” “All Things Considered”).
 His work has been widely taught and anthologized, including in the 11th, 12th, and 13th editions of The Norton Reader.

-Among his scholarly honors, Goodheart is a Distinguished Lecturer of the Organization of American Historians (2014-16) and an elected member of the American Antiquarian Society (2010).
+Among his scholarly honors, Goodheart is the recipient of a National Endowment for the Humanities Public Scholar Award (2017), a Distinguished Lecturer of the Organization of American Historians (2014-20) and an elected member of the Society of American Historians (2016) and the American Antiquarian Society (2010).
 He has lectured at the Smithsonian, the National Archives, the Library of Congress, Harvard, Yale (Poynter Fellow in Journalism, 2012), the National Constitution Center, the National Council for History Education (keynote speaker, 2013), the American Association for State and Local History (keynote speaker, 2012), and many other venues.

 During Goodheart’s tenure, the Starr Center was awarded a $2.5 million grant from the National Endowment for the Humanities, the largest federal grant in Washington College’s history.
 He forged partnerships with the Smithsonian on the American Pictures Distinguished Lecture Series and with the New York Times on the “Historically Corrected” series of columns, created in collaboration with Washington College students.
 New annual writing fellowships bring nationally distinguished authors to live in Chestertown and teach at the College.
 Starr Center student fellowships at leading museums, libraries, and cultural institutions – across the U.S. and overseas – award fully paid summer positions to outstanding Washington College undergraduates in many different fields.